Outcomes and improvement framework for support for people with learning disabilities - LGA/ADASS CHIP Programme

 Published on Wednesday 3st March 2023 by Dan Short

-The aim is to provide a range of resources that will help Directors of Adult Services work with their partners and other stakeholders to improve how people with learning disabilities and autism are supported.
-The detailed nature of the framework and associated tools will emerge over the next 6 months, as it will be developed in close collaboration with stakeholders, but initial thoughts are that the resources will include a:
+In summary the framework provides a range of resources that will help Directors of Adult Services work with their partners and other stakeholders to improve how people with learning disabilities and autism are supported.
+The draft framework comprises a:

 - Summary of existing best practice guidance in how to meet the support needs adults with learning disabilities summarised into a holistic easy to understand performance framework,